marz1877/LRCv2/README.md

 1. Get Lyrics from Internet sources like Genius or Speech-to-Text/Speech Recognition (https://github.com/openai/whisper).
 2. Synced Lyrics can be retrived or time lyrics using https://github.com/oseiskar/autosubsync.
 3. Chords can be automated (using software like Riffstation) or retrived from database like ultimateguitar.
-4. Vocal Melody can be exracted automatedlly using free software like melody.ml to Isolate the vocal range and covert it to MIDI using https://www.sonicvisualiser.org/tony/ https://github.com/DamRsn/NeuralNote.
+4. Vocal Melody can be Isolate automatedlly using (See below) and covert it to MIDI using (See Below).
 5. Translation can be retrived from Musixmatch or Google Translate or Offline using https://github.com/argosopentech/argos-translate.

 ## Player to read filename with type speficied